freebasic/fbfrog/readme.txt

         if (a = 1) ...          =>    a = 1 : if a then ...
         if (a = 1 && b = 2) ... =>    a = 1 : if a then : b = 2 : if b then ... : end if
     ?: and &&/|| operands containing assignments must be expanded to real if blocks.

-* Performance issues: AST walking (especially the symbol renaming) & identifier comparisons Could be fixed by using a symbol table, so ASTNODEs would reference symbols instead of storing identifiers.
-Then the renaming functions would simply rename the symbol instead of having to walk the entire AST replacing occurrences of the identifier, and identifier comparisons become pointer comparisons instead of string comparisons.
-  Things like astFixArrayParams() and astTurnPlainZstringIntoByte() are very similar and can either be combined into 1 walking function and if not too ugly it can be handled during emitting instead of an extra walking function.